DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-12-08-adding-a-way-for-users-to-create-api-clients.md

 - ‘Delete API client’ link
 - summary list containing the client name and expiry date

-If the API client is marked as ‘active’, we include a change link next to the client name.
+If the API client is ‘active’, we include a change link next to the client name.
 Users cannot change expired or revoked API clients.

 ### Adding an API client